 - Cellular networks: Trackers that use cellular networks aren’t technically GPS trackers, but many of them also use GPS signals.
 Trackers that use cellular networks have a great range, as they will work anywhere that there’s a mobile phone connection.

-The alternative to a smartphone-linked GPS tracker is one that uses a handheld remote to help locate your cat.
-These use radio frequency signals to track your cat, so the remote will alert you to the location of your cat using different-colored lights and audio signals.
+The alternative to a smartphone-linked GPS tracker uses a handheld remote to help locate your cat.
+These use radio frequency signals to track your cat, so the remote will alert you to the location of your cat using colored lights and audio signals.
 You may need to walk around for a while until you pick up the signal from your cat’s collar, and then you’ll need to follow the alerts from the remote as the signal increases or decreases in strength.

 Most cats may not be keen on water, but it still makes sense to look for a tracker that’s at the least rainproof.
 Some trackers are completely waterproof, and this can be the best option if you have a breed like the Maine Coon that’s known for their love of water!